CloudChi/FX-Framework/Diagram Error Flow - Common.md

 ## Common Coding

-In common coding practices, if an error is thrown by a subscript it is not caught and therefore doesn't shortcircuit any calling scripts
+In common coding practices, if an error is thrown by a subscript it is **NOT** caught and therefore doesn't shortcircuit any calling scripts

 ```mermaid
 graph LR